mjhanninen/halite-soija/README.md

 [Halite Github repository][halite-github] and is licensed under the [MIT License][mit]

-The modifications to the original starter packagelicensed under the [GNU General Public License, version 3][gpl3] or (at your option) any later version.
+The modifications to the original starter package licensed under the [GNU General Public License, version 3][gpl3] or (at your option) any later version.